ahmad-raza/QDStepsController/README.md

 ![Alt text](https://cloud.githubusercontent.com/assets/5131811/13901246/e08a1da4-ee3e-11e5-9fdc-7b9efe0d5c52.gif "Sample UI")

 ## Installation
-You need to take care of following three points in order to integrate QDStepsController inside your application:
+You need to take care of following four points in order to integrate QDStepsController inside your application:
 * Inherit your UINavigationController from QDNavigationController.
+* Invoke setStepsCount(steps) to setup steps from viewDidLoad() function of your navigation controller. steps = number of steps that would be shown on screen.
 * Inherit all your UIViewController(steps) from QDStepViewController.
 * Assign step number to each UIViewController by calling setStepNumber() from their viewDidLoad().